The local-LLM vocabulary

 Parameters and "B"

-When you see "Llama 3.2 3B," the 3B is the parameter count.
+So when you see "Llama 3.2 3B," the 3B is the parameter count.
 That's the headline number.
 Everything else is detail.

 Dense vs Mixture-of-Experts

-You'll see two numbers on MoE models.
-DeepSeek V4: 1.6T total / 49B active.
-Llama 4 Maverick: 400B / 17B.
+That's why you'll see two numbers on MoE models.
+DeepSeek V4: 1.6T total, 49B active.
+Llama 4 Maverick: 400B, 17B.
 Qwen 3.5 235B-A22B: 235B total, 22B active.
-The first number is the file size; the second is the cost per token.
+The first number is your file size.
+The second is the cost per token.

 Base vs instruct

-Every released model exists in two versions:
+Every released model exists in two versions, and picking the wrong one is a classic rookie mistake.

 Tokens and the tokenizer